Seminole: Political and social organization

 The Seminoles were organized around itálwa, the basis of their social, political and ritual systems, and roughly equivalent to towns or bands in English.
 They had a matrilineal kinship system, in which children are considered born into their mother's family and clan, and property and hereditary roles pass through the maternal line.
 Males held the leading political and social positions.
-Each itálwa had civil, military and religious leaders; they were self-governing throughout the nineteenth century, but would cooperate for mutual defense.
+Each itálwa had civil, military and religious leaders.
+They were self-governing throughout the nineteenth century, but cooperated for mutual defense.
 The itálwa continued to be the basis of Seminole society in Oklahoma into the 21st century.

 Languages

 Historically, the various groups of Seminoles spoke two mutually unintelligible Muskogean languages: Mikasuki (and its dialect, Hitchiti) and Muscogee.
 Mikasuki is now restricted to Florida, where it was the native language of 1,600 people as of 2000, primarily the Miccosukee Tribe of Indians of Florida.
 The Seminole Nation of Oklahoma is working to revive the use of Creek among its people, as it had been the dominant language of politics and social discourse.

-Muscogee is spoken by some Oklahoma Seminoles and about 200 older Florida Seminoles (the youngest native speaker was born in 1960).
-Today English is the predominant language among both Oklahoma and Florida Seminoles, particularly the younger generations.
+Muscogee is spoken by some Oklahoma Seminoles and about 200 older Florida Seminoles.
+The youngest native speaker was born in 1960.
+Today, English is the predominant language among both Oklahoma and Florida Seminoles, particularly the younger generations.
 Most Mikasuki speakers are bilingual.